CarlColijn/Jazillionth/README.md

 The complete list of all Jazillionth options is:

 * `resultElementSpec`: jQuery element selector (default: `undefined`)<br>
-  By default, Jazillionth will append a <div> element at the end of the test suite page's content and place the test results in there.
-If you want the test results to appear somewhere else, specify the jQuery element selector for that location.
+  By default, Jazillionth will append a <div> element at the end of the test suite page's content and place the test result logs in there.
+If you want the test log to appear somewhere else, specify the jQuery element selector for that location.
 The receiving element will also get its background color set to the resulting test outcome color.
 * `iframeElementSpec`: jQuery element selector (default: `undefined`)<br>
   By default, Jazillionth will append an <iframe> element at the end of the test suite page's content and load the page under test in there.
 If you want to use your own iframe for this, specify the jQuery element selector for that iframe.
 * `passColor`: css color code (default: `'#008000'`)<br>